programmerQI/test/README.md

 # test
-This is an example
-This is the first example
+This common is from Gitexample